 The versatile all-new airlifter for the 21st century: the A400M was designed to meet the needs of the world’s armed forces.

-Alphasat is the world’s most sophisticated commercial communications satellite, designed and built by Airbus Defense and Space for Inmarsat.
+Alphasat is the world’s most sophisticated commercial communications satellite, designed and built by Airbus Defence and Space for Inmarsat.
 The spacecraft, the first Alphabus-based satellite, entered commercial service in November 2013.

 Typhoon: the latest-generation Eurofighter is the world's most advanced new generation multi-role/swing-role combat aircraft.